 The Florida Supreme Court has just heard oral arguments in a case that will have a significant impact on Florida homeowners.
-The issue to be addressed is whether Fifth District Court of Appeals properly interpreted the law in ruling that Citizens Property Insurance is not immune from liability for insurance bad faith type claims.
+The issue to be addressed is whether the Fifth District Court of Appeals properly interpreted the law in ruling that Citizens Property Insurance Corporation is not immune from liability for insurance bad faith type claims.
 Florida’s highest court will consider whether the insurance statutory bad faith remedy under Florida Statutes, section 624.155 applies to Citizens as a quasi-public insurance company.

 Citizens contends that it is immune from liability for bad faith claims based primarily on the language of section 624.155 which provides in pertinent part: